garronej/tsafe/id.md

 But this is less type safe because we do not validate that the value that we gives to gender is actually assignable to "male" | "female".

-This error for example slip through:
+This error for example slips through:

 !["MALE" is all caps, which should be a typing error](<.gitbook/assets/image (1).png>)